aritzLizoain/CNN-Image-Segmentation/README.md

   * [images_small2big](https://github.com/aritzLizoain/Image-segmentation/blob/master/Code/load_dataset.py#L183) is used to reconstruct the predictions of all sections into a full segmentation map.

   * [check_one_object](https://github.com/aritzLizoain/Image-segmentation/blob/master/Code/load_dataset.py#L201) is used to analyze the final output.
-It looks for a chosen category section by section.
+It looks for a chosen category (i.e. 'Clusters') section by section.
 It returns a modified predicted label; it only shows background and the pixels classified as a chosen class.

 ### 2.4 mask.py